Explore Better in Thailand with Travel Talk

 Bangkok, Thailand’s famous capital, also known as a large city known for ornate shrines and vibrant street life.
 The boat-filled Chao Phraya River feeds it’s network of canals.

-Located at the the Kwai Noi and Kwai Yai Rivers and lies at the source of the Mae Klong River, and these majestic bodies of water are defining characteristics of the town.
+Lying at the source of the Mae Klong River, the majestic bodies of water in Kanchanaburi are among the most spectacular defining characteristics of the town.

 Designed by Colin St Clair Oakes and maintained by the Commonwealth Commission.
 There are 6,982 buried there, mostly Australian, British, and Dutch.

-This steel bridge is one of important historical landmarks and memorials in Thailand.
-It is almost a symbol of the province and is a recommended place in Kanchanaburi.
+This steel bridge is one of the important historical landmarks and memorials in Thailand.
+It is a symbol of the province and is a recommended place in Kanchanaburi.

-The city of Ayutthaya itself, however, might have existed before the supposed “foundation” in 1350.
-Some temples in Ayutthaya have been known to exist before 1350.
+The history of Ayutthaya dates back to the supposed foundation in 1350, although some temples in the marvelous ancient city have been known to exist before then.

 Lopburi is a province in the central region of Thailand.
 The province is divided into 11 administrative districts, and Mueang Lopburi District is the capital.